agerada/faLearn/cran-comments.md

 # MIC 1.1.0

-One note for `plot.mic_validation` examples CPU >10s.
-This warning remains when wrapping in /dontrun{} and even when example removed altogether.

 We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems